yuvalbennaim/simpleton-state-manager/README.md

 Example of a vanilla JS / WebComponents implementation running on Node.JS.

 ### React_hooks
-A React example which wraps the SimpletonStateManagerin a Hook
+A React example which wraps the SimpletonStateManager in a Hook

+### React_optimized_rendering
+A more advanced React example which wraps the SimpletonStateManager in several Hooks, and is geared to demonstrate how to optimize the rendering of Components based on very targeted Model changes, not brute force.